 Top tip: Try our Breathe Easy blend to refresh your kitchen after cooking.

 Essential oils are great for home DIY projects, such as homemade soy wax candles, reed diffusers, and wheat bags.
-Browse our wide selection of essential oils to find your perfect blend and get started.
+Making your own means you can choose which scents you prefer, and customised blends make great gifts.

 Top tip: Use Pure Lavender Essential Oil to make a scented eye pillow.